On Limits on the Provable Consequences of Quantum Pseudorandomness: Common Haar Function-like State Oracles

 \subsection{Construction of PRFSGs in the CHFS model}

 We show that PRFSGs with output length \(\ell\) exist in the length-\(\ell\) CHFS model.
-Again, we stress that the PRFSGs are adaptively-secure by default. \begin{theorem} Quantum-accessible (resp. classical-accessible) \((\kappa, m, \ell)\)-PRFSGs exist in the length-\(\ell\) quantum-accessible (resp. classical-accessible) CHFS model with probability 1 for any key size \(\kappa=\omega(\log \lambda)\) and input size \(m =\poly\), regardless of the choice of unitary or isometry models.
-The same statement even holds relative to the $\qpspace$ oracle. \end{theorem} \begin{proof} We define the following $(\kappa,m,\ell)$-PRFSGs.
+Again, we stress that the PRFSGs are adaptively-secure by default.
+We only prove the uniform security here, and we can upgrade the classical advice adversaries following, e.g., \cite{Kre21}. \begin{theorem} Quantum-accessible (resp. classical-accessible) \((\kappa, m, \ell)\)-PRFSGs exist in the length-\(\ell\) quantum-accessible (resp. classical-accessible) CHFS model with probability 1 for any key size \(\kappa=\omega(\log \lambda)\) and input size \(m =\poly\), regardless of the choice of unitary or isometry models.
+The same statement even holds relative to the $\pspace$ and $\qpspace$ oracles. \end{theorem} \begin{proof} We define the following $(\kappa,m,\ell)$-PRFSGs.
 We explain the construction in the isometry CHFS model, but modifying it to the unitary CHFS model is obvious. \begin{description} \item[\(\gen^O(k,\cdot)\):] On the \(m\)-qubit input register \({\bf X}\), it applies the map